pirkkahuhtala/react-hook-form-intricacies/index.md

 [React Hook Form](https://react-hook-form.com/) is a powerful framework to handle probably the most hardest part in interface work, the forms.
 I've been using the framework for the past 4 years maybe and it still keeps on giving in the good and in the bad.
 Here are some pain points I've stumbled upon and some ideas how to tackle them.

+## TL;DR;

+- If something is wrong with the dirty state.
+Check default values.

 ## Pain points

 ### Form state is dirty after initial load